Debunking the Myths About ADHD: Facts, Misconceptions & Support

 Accommodations for ADHD are an unfair advantage.

-Myth: ADHD isn’t real
+Myth: ADHD isn’t real.

-Studies indicate key differences in specific brain areas associated with ADHD that can be inherited.
+Studies, including brain imaging research, indicate key differences in specific brain areas associated with ADHD that can be inherited.
 For example, a 2019 study found that increased functional connectivity in certain brain areas correlates with ADHD traits.

-Myth: ADHD is overdiagnosed
+Myth: ADHD is overdiagnosed.

 Professionals diagnose ADHD more frequently today than in previous decades, leading some to believe the myth that it is overdiagnosed.

-In earlier times, many individuals likely had ADHD but went undiagnosed due to ineffective diagnostic tests or a lack of awareness of ADHD across diverse populations.
+Historically, many individuals, especially adults and marginalized groups like women, BIPOC, and 2SLGBTQIA+ individuals likely had ADHD but went undiagnosed due to ineffective diagnostic tests or a lack of awareness of ADHD across diverse populations.

-Myth: You can’t have ADHD if you are not hyperactive
+Myth: You can’t have ADHD if you are not hyperactive.

 The term "attention deficit hyperactivity disorder" can mislead people into thinking that hyperactivity is a requirement for the diagnosis.